-Currys Black Friday 2021 sale: What deals can you expect?
+The Currys Black Friday sale 2021 has arrived – here’s what to shop

 “It works similarly to the Fitbit charge 3, including a similar range of workouts but has a large, colour screen,” they said.
 “The sleep tracking is more detailed, recognising REM sleep as well as light and deep.
 The continuous heart rate tracking is useful and it also has a useful guided breathing session to help if you’re stressed.”

-What were the best Currys PC World Cyber Monday deals last year?
+What were the best Currys Cyber Monday deals last year?

-Another huge discount was spotted on this Shark flexology true pet anti hair wrap cordless vacuum cleaner (£499.99, Currys.co.uk) which was originally £549 but was reduced to £349.
+Another huge discount was spotted on this Shark flexology true pet anti hair wrap cordless vacuum cleaner (£499, Currys.co.uk) which was originally £549 but was reduced to £349.
+If you can’t wait until the big event, you can save £100 right now on Shark’s duoclean lift-away true pet cleaner (was £299, now £199, Currys.co.uk) that’s ideal for pet owners and allergy sufferers.

 It’s a brand that’s featured previously in our review of the best pet vacuum cleaners that tackle hair and dirt with ease, so we can highly recommend it for keeping your home squeaky clean.